zuplo/docs/docs/articles/who-uses-and-why.md

   contracts as clear and programmable as APIs, built on open-source standards.
   See our 🎥 video interview with the iTicket team here:
   [▶️ How Common Paper shipped their API _fast_](https://youtu.be/1rAxJFVXU84)

+_Are you a YC startup looking to build an enterprise-grade API quickly_?
+[Inquire](mailto:sales@zuplo.com) about our special YCombinator discount pricing!

 ## Launching a new API